staltz/staltz.com/_posts/2016-12-08-code-style-in-cyclejs.md

 }
 ```

 Why?
-Because naming helps create an intuition about the nature of each entity.
+Because (1) you can pass sources to children more easily and (2) naming helps create an intuition about the nature of each entity.
 I've often heard people assuming that `DOM` is a stream or the actual DOM itself.
 In reality, it is a `DOMSource`, a complex object that can be queried with `select` and `events` to yield streams.
 This is often true for other drivers too, like HTTP.
 The nature of `sources.DOM` is: it is a DOMSource, something that helps you *read* from the DOM.

 For a similar reason, I suggest people to explicitly name the sinks object: